CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

    ![](images/a161.png "select gateway")

-## **Summary**
+## Summary

-In this exercise you have covered the following:
+In this lab you have covered the following:

 - Configured WAF to Protect your web application
 - Accessed your application using the application gateway
 - Customized WAF rules
 - Performed Attack simulation
 - Performed Rate Limiting using Azure Front Door

-Click on the **Next** button present in the bottom-right corner of the lab guide to start with the next exercise of the lab.
+### You have successfully completed the lab